Annual Shakespeare Competition for High School Students 2015

-On March 1st, eleven high school students faced a great challenge: each of them took the stage at Brookdale's Performing Arts Center and, without scenery, costumes or props, brought Shakespeare's words to life.
+On February 28th, a dozen high school students each took the stage at the Middletown Arts Center and, without scenery, costumes or props, brought Shakespeare's words to life.
 Each had practiced and prepared, each had studied and rehearsed, and all of them performed wonderfully.
-It was the 24th annual Shakespeare Competition for high school students sponsored by the Monmouth County Branch of the English-Speaking union, and the stakes were high.
-The winner will go on to a national competition at Lincoln Center in New York on May 4th - 6th, where the top prize will include an all-expenses paid trip to study acting in England.
+It was the 25th annual Shakespeare Competition for high school students sponsored by the Monmouth County Branch of the English-Speaking Union, and the stakes were high.
+The winner will go on to a national competition at Lincoln Center in New York on April 26 - 28, where the top prize will include an all-expenses paid trip to study acting in England.

 Despite the competition, the atmosphere among the students was mutually supportive.
 Their audience included teachers, parents, and members of the ESU, as well as five theater professionals who served as expert judges.
 Each student presented a sonnet and a short monologue.

 Third place, and a cash award, went to Lauren Pelaia from Colts Neck High School for her impassioned Hamlet, berating himself that he could not summon up as much emotion as a mere actor.
 Second place was taken by Patrick Monaghan from Red Bank Regional, whose intelligent Hal from Henry V was by turns humorous and furious.
 Honorable mention goes to Guy Rose, from Middletown North, for his outraged Edmund from King Lear, and Jess Fisher, from Middletown South, for her charming Rosalind from As You Like It.

 First place went to Naomi Stuart of Glen Ridge High School, whose delightful Phoebe from As You Like It wavers between maidenly circumspection and full-hearted celebration of her youthful crush on the handsome young Ganymede.
 What she doesn't know is that her heart-throb is actually a woman, Rosalind, disguised as a man.